Where to Find the Best Bagels in London

 Rinkoffs Bakery

 With two locations in and around Whitechapel, Rinkoffs Bakery is a neighborhood institution.
-Begun (and still owned by) an immigrant Ukrainian Jewish family, who opened the bakery in 1911, Rinkoffs makes sourdough loaves, challah, hamburger buns, and even their version of the cronut, which they call the “crodough.”
+It is still run by an immigrant Ukrainian Jewish family, who opened the bakery in 1911.
+Rinkoffs makes sourdough loaves, challah, hamburger buns, and even their version of the cronut, which they call the “crodough.”
+And, of course, they make a fine bagel.
+Varieties include poppyseed, everything (mixed seeds), and the weird rainbow-colored bagel.

 A person holding a rainbow-colored bagel with cream cheese.